 With respect to Proposal No. 2, the ratification of Marcum as our independent registered public accounting firm for our fiscal year ending December 31, 2023, Proposal No. 3, the Preferred Share Issuance Proposal, Proposal No. 4, the Note Share Issuance Proposal, Proposal No. 5, the Plan Proposal, Proposal No. 6, the advisory vote to approve the compensation of our NEOs, Proposal No. 7, the advisory indication of the preferred frequency of future advisory votes on the compensation of our NEOs, and the approval of any other matter that may properly come before the Annual Meeting, the affirmative vote of a majority of the votes cast by the holders of the shares of our common stock present or represented by proxy at the Annual Meeting and voting on such proposal, is required to approve these proposals.
-Abstentions will have no effect on the outcome of these proposals.
-Brokers do not have discretionary authority to vote on Proposal No. 3, the Preferred Share Issuance Proposal No. 4, the Note Share Issuance Proposal, Proposal No. 6, the advisory vote to approve the compensation of our NEOs, and Proposal No. 7, the advisory indication of the appointment of future advisory votes on the compensation of our NEOs, but they do have discretionary authority to vote on Proposal No. 2., the ratification of the appointment of Marcum as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
-Accordingly, broker non-votes will have no effect on the outcome of Proposals No. 3-7, and, because Proposal No. 2 is "routine," no broker non-votes will occur on Proposal No. 2.
+Abstentions will have no effect on the outcome of these proposal 5, the Plan Proposal, Proposal No. 6, the advisory indication of the advisory vote to approve the compensation of our NEOs, and the approval to vote on Proposal.
+Brokers do not have discretionary authority to vote on Proposal No. 3, the Preferred Share Issuance Proposal, Proposal No. 4, the Note Share Issuance Proposal, Proposal S, the Plan Proposal, Proposal No. 6, the advisory vote to approve the compensation of our NEOs, and Proposal No. 4, the Note Share Issuance Proposal, Proposal S, the Plan Proposal, Proposal No. 6, the advisory vote to approve the compensation of our NEOs, and Proposal No. 7, the advisory indication of the preferred frequency of future advisory votes on the compensation of our NEOs, but they do have discretionary authority to vote on Proposal No. 2, the ratification of the appointment of Marcum as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Accordingly, broker non-votes will have no effect on the outcome of Proposal No. 3, and, because Proposal No. 2 is "routine," no broker non-votes will occur on Proposal No. 2.